uoregon-libraries/headlamp/README.md

 ### Index your data

 Run the indexer; this takes a few minutes for us on the first run, scanning about four million file entries.
-The indexer runs forever, scanning for new files it hasn't yet indexed.
+The indexer will then run until canceled, scanning for new inventory files which haven't been indexed.

     ./bin/index settings